GabrielKP/MMB-Project/classifier-HO.md

 y_test = np.array( [ np.array( [ 1 if x == label else 0 for x in range(10) ] ) for label in readLabels( "data/t10k-labels-idx1-ubyte.gz" ) ] )
 ```

-We can have a look at the train data:
+Visualizing some of the train data:

 ```python
 plotData( np.reshape( X_train, ( X_train.shape[0], 28, 28 ) ), y_train, 20 )